Azure-Samples/azure-ai-content-understanding-python/README.md

 ## Open a Jupyter notebook and follow the step-by-step guidance

 Navigate to the `notebooks` directory and select the sample notebook you are interested in.
-Since Codespaces is pre-configured with the necessary environment, you can directly execute each step in the notebook.
+Since the Dev Container (in Codespaces or in your local enviornment) is pre-configured with the necessary environment, you can directly execute each step in the notebook.

 1. Select one of the notebooks of interest in the notebooks/ directory.
 We recommend you to start with "content_extraction.ipynb" to understand the basic concepts.
 ![Select *.ipynb](/docs/create-codespace/2-Select%20file.ipynb.png)